WOA-Project/SurfaceDuo-Guides/InstallWindows/InstallWindows-SurfaceDuo1.md

 Your phone will wipe itself and reboot to the Out of Box Experience in Android™ (OOBE).
 From then:

-- In Android™ settings, enable the Developer Settings menu (7 consecutive taps on Build Number), and turn on "USB debugging" and "OEM Unlock" inside it.
+- In Android™ settings, enable the Developer Settings menu (7 consecutive taps on Build Number), and turn on "USB debugging" inside it.

 - Reboot back into the bootloader menu by running this command: